nasa/earthdata-search/README.md

 We can configure some of the layouts for the EDSC presentation by updating the `defaultPortal` value in `overrideStatic.config.json`.
 For development purposes we should set this to `edsc`.

+##### .env File

+The `.env` file is used to set environment variables for local development.
+An example is provided and should be copied and completed before attempting to go any further.

+    cp .env.example .env

+If you are going to connect to AWS Bedrock change the values set to 'CHANGE-ME' to the appropriate values.

 ##### Database Migration

 Ensure that you have a database created: